These Lab Notes document my research in progress. My research area is in the future of personal computing.

 How I approach my core work is an article that discusses how I approach my core work as independent research, and the purpose of these Lab Notes in how they contribute to that work.

 It is the goal of these Lab Notes to explore how personal computing might be improved in order to expand human capacity to think, create, collaborate, and do.
-For more, read the introduction to this research, in The future of the operating system.

 Much of what we explore will revolve around new and renewed ideas for the user environment of the operating system of the future.
 We will also explore how software is built, the business of software development, and a few other related topics.